fmaliha/fmaliha/README.md

 <h1>Hi there, I'm Fairuz Maliha 👋</h1>
 I'm a tech enthusiast from Bangladesh with about 1.7 years of experience in building web applications using ASP.NET , JavaScript, HTML, CSS, MSSQL, etc. along with web and mobile app testing with cypress.

+## 👨🏽‍💻 Currently working
+I'm currently working as a Software Developer intern at a Asia Japan ltd.

 ## 🧠 What I'm currently learning
 I'm currently learning NodeJS  to improve my development skills and stay up-to-date with the latest technologies.
 I believe that continuous learning and working hard pays off!